 USE CASE DESCRIPTION (LEVIN, SKINNER, & NOKES, 2019) CONTENT PROVISION (WHO IS CREATING THE CONTENT) SERVICE PROVISION (WHO IS PROVIDING THE CONTENT) PRESENTATION PROVISION (WHO IS SHOWING THE INFORMATION) Day 1 Use cases Emergency Electronic Brake Light Aims to prevent rear end collisions by informing drivers of hard braking vehicles ahead.
 Drivers will be better prepared to adjust their speed accordingly.
 Vehicle System Vehicle System Vehicle System Emergency Electronic Brake Light Aims to prevent rear end collisions by informing drivers of hard braking vehicles ahead.
 Drivers will be better prepared to adjust their speed accordingly.
 Vehicle System Vehicle System Vehicle System Emergency Vehicle Approaching Gives an early warning of approaching emergency vehicles, prior to the siren or light bar being audible or visible.
 This should allow vehicles extra time to clear the road for emergency vehicles and help reduce the number of unsafe manoeuvres.
 Vehicle System Vehicle System Vehicle System Slow or Stationary Vehicles Intended to deliver safety benefits by warning approaching drivers about slow or stationary/broken down vehicle(s) ahead, which may be acting as obstacles in the road.
 The warning helps to prevent dangerous manoeuvres.
 Vehicle System Vehicle System Vehicle System Traffic Jam Ahead Warning Provides an alert to the driver on approaching the tail end of a traffic jam at speed.
 This gives the driver time to react safely to traffic jams.
-Vehicle System/Detectors Vehicle System/ Central Service/ Roadside Vehicle System Hazardous Location Notification Gives drivers an advance warning of upcoming hazardous locations in the road. e.g., a sharp bend in the road, steep hill, pothole, obstacle, or slippery road surface.
+Vehicle System/Detectors Vehicle System/ Central Service/ Roadside Vehicle System Location upcoming hazardous locations in the road.
 Vehicle System/Traffic Operators Vehicle System/ Central Service/ Roadside Vehicle System